izikeros/blog/content/posts/notes/machine_learning_model_as_command_line_tool.md

 3. [Scikit-learn Command Line Interface](https://github.com/sloria/sklearn-cli): sklearn-cli is a command line interface for scikit-learn, a popular machine learning library.
 It allows you to easily train and evaluate models, and also provides a simple interface for making predictions.

+## Conclusion
-In conclusion, creating command line tools from ML models is a simple and efficient way to distribute and deploy models.
+Creating command line tools from ML models is a simple and efficient way to distribute and deploy models.
 By using `argparse` and `pex` libraries, it is easy to create a command line interface and package it in a portable and efficient way.
 These tools can be integrated into existing systems and workflows, and can be run on a variety of platforms.

 up::[[MOC_AI]]
 [[model_documentation]]